mxcoder/dockerfile-simple-php-nginx-with-host-volume/README.md

 Building the image
 ------------------

-sudo docker build -rm -t {my-image-name}
+sudo docker build -rm -t {my-image-name} .

+- the final "." is the context.
 - {my-image-name} is the name of the image you're creating, use something descriptive and if possible prefix it with your username/nickname